model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 In all cases, stubbing would enable users to verify code that cannot currently be verified by Kani (or at least not within a reasonable resource bound).
 Stubbing might also be helpful in the development of Kani, as it would make it possible to run experiments like "Will Kani get better performance if we replace all instances of `Vec::new` in the codebase with `Vec::with_capacity?`" (following [Issue 1673](https://github.com/model-checking/kani/issues/1673)).

-In what follows, we give XXX examples of stubbing external code, using the annotations we propose in this RFC.
+In what follows, we give two examples of stubbing external code, using the annotations we propose in this RFC.
 We are able to run each of these examples on a modified version of Kani using a proof-of-concept MIR-to-MIR transformation implementing stubbing (the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).
-These examples are the types of functions/methods that are commonly stubbed in other verification and analysis projects.
+These examples -- involving randomization and deserialization -- are the types of functions/methods that are commonly stubbed in other verification and analysis projects.
+Other common examples that we should be able to handle include system calls and timer functions.

 ### Mocking Randomization

-The crate [`rand`](https://crates.io/crates/rand) has been downloaded 150M times.
+The crate [`rand`](https://crates.io/crates/rand) is widely used (150M downloads).
 However, Kani cannot currently handle code that uses it (Kani users have run into this; see <https://github.com/model-checking/kani/issues/1727>).
 Consider this example: